Distributed Indexing¶

 This guide uses the following terms consistently:

-- Partial shard: one worker output written under the staging root as
+- Segment: one worker output written by

 For example, a distributed vector build may create a layout like: